-- 1. Lightning Protection System Requirements: - a.
+- 1. Lightning protection system requirements: - a.
 The most recently adopted edition of NFPA 780 shall be used to evaluate lightning protection systems, and to determine if a system is required.
 For new facilities, roof replacements, and solar array installations the A/E shall evaluate the building to determine if a lightning protection system is required.
 A lightning protection system is not required where either: - i.
 Ten times the Annual Threat of Occurrence (10 \times Nd) is less than the Tolerable Lightning Frequency (NC), as calculated in the Simplified Risk Assessment (L.5) or - ii.
-The Total Risk (R) is less than the maximum Tolerable Risk (RT), as calculated in the Detailed Risk Assessment, for each type of loss relevant to the structure (L.6).
+The Total Risk (R) is less than the maximum Tolerable Risk (RT), as calculated in the Detailed Risk Assessment, for each type of loss relevant to the structure (L.6). - b.
+Provide a note on the project cover sheet or electrical cover sheet specifying the risk factors and specify if a lightning protection system is required.
+Risk evaluation documentation shall be included in calculations.